bharathreddy-m/Housing-Price-prediction-/README.md

 - **Deployment:** Develop a web application or API to enable real-time predictions using the best-performing model.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE.txt) file for details.

 ## Acknowledgments
 The Ames Housing dataset is provided by Kaggle.
 Thanks to the contributors of libraries used in this project, including Pandas, NumPy, and Scikit-learn.

+## Requirements
+To run this project, install the required packages listed in [requirements.txt](requirements.txt) file

+## Contributing
+We welcome contributions to this project!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.